clarkWakeland/c-_projects/Turing Machine/README.md

 Defines the input alphabet.
 If the input contains characters not in this alphabet, it is rejected.

 ## Tape Alphabet
 Defines the set of characters that can be written on the tape as the machine is running.
 Together with the input alphabet it makes all the symbols that can appear on the tape.
+Tape always begins with `E`.

 ## States
 Defines the total states the machine has.

 ## Initial
-Initial state the machine starts in
+Initial state the machine starts in.

 ## Accept
-The state the machine will stop and accept the input
+The state the machine will stop and accept the input.

 ## Reject
-The state in which the machine will stop and reject the input
+The state in which the machine will stop and reject the input.

 ## Transitions
 The rules that the machine follows.
 Each rule is in the format `current state -- read symbol, write symbol, move direction --> next state`.
-Forms logic of machine
+Forms logic of machine and can be modeled as DFA.

 # Informal Description